Winning a lawsuit over a dog bite can be tricky since Nevada does not have a dog bite statute. Learn what you can do to strengthen your case.

 One common defense that dog owners use in Nevada during a civil case is that the person who was bitten had provoked the dog and was partially responsible for the attack.
 If this holds up in court, a potential financial judgement can be reduced or even thrown out.
 It’s important to find witnesses to the attack if possible to prove that you were not involved in provoking the dog to attack.

 Dog Breeds and Sizes

 Certain breeds of dogs are known to be more likely to aggressively attack strangers.
-Such breeds include rottweilers and pit bulls.
+Such breeds include rottweilers and pit bulls and preventing obese pets from attacking people is of utmost importance.
 If you are bitten by a dog that is a breed known to be aggressive, this can be proof that the owner should have taken additional precautions.
 This is also true if the dog is a larger breed that can cause more damage if a bite does occur.